-A film genre is a stylistic category where a particular movie can be paced based on the setting, characters, plot, mood, tone, and theme.
+Movie genres are stylistic categories where a particular movie can be placed based on the setting, characters, plot, mood, tone, and theme.
 A film's main genre category will be based on where the majority of the content lands.
 A sub-genre is a smaller category that fits inside a particular genre.
 Often this is a mixture of two separate genres.
 Genres and sub-genres change over time and are informed by one another.

 How do you determine a movie genre?

 - Has the ability to generate sub-genres